What is Walk & Knock?

 Walk & Knock solicits charitable donations of food, supplies and money, which in turn are given to the Clark County Food Bank for providing food to those in need across our community.

 How it works

-Or, you can make a financial contribution here or send a check.
+You can also make a financial contribution or send a check.
 All the food and money collected goes directly to the Clark County Food Bank to help those in need.

 Finally, we will have drop-off barrels at all Riverview Community Bank, Les Schwab Tire Center and Cost Less Auto Parts locations.
 You can donate non-perishable food or toiletries at any of these locations.

 The Drive & Drop Food Drive event occurs on the first Saturday of December, starting at 9:00 a.m.
 The collection barrels will be available for your donations between December 1st and December 14th.

 Every year, volunteers come from the Lions, Kiwanis, Rotary, Clark County Amateur Radio Club, Boy Scouts, Girl Scouts, local church groups, high school clubs, and several other organizations, as well as hundreds of other individuals who answer the call for help.
 Members from local service organizations and other community leaders head up the various staging sites.

 Walk & Knock encompasses the entire Clark County area.
 By the end of drive day, the food-laden trucks head to Clark County Food Bank where space in a warehouse has been donated to store and sort the food.
 By the end of the following week, the food is distributed to 15 local food banks.